igorolhovskiy/voip_patrol/README.md

 this is because VoIP patrol will output results as they become available.

 It is possible to test many scenarios that are not easy to test manually like a re-invite with a new codec.

+This version is extension of [original project](https://github.com/jchavanton/voip_patrol) and contains changes (in reports and configuration), that are not compatible with original version

 ### Docker quick start
 [quick start with docker](QUICK_START.md)